curiousdannii/parchment/README.md

 Each time you change code in the `src` folder, the server will automatically rebuild the web code.
 Refresh to see your changes.

-You'll find it easier to debug and hack on the code if you disable minification, by commenting out the `.pipe(terser(terser_opts))` line in `gulpfile.esm.js`.

 You can also build your own `dist/inform/parchment-for-inform7.zip` like this:

 ```